 Courses that may be applied to general education learning goals have been designated with an appropriate letter code in the course number.
 Courses numbered from 001 to 009 are preparatory to college work and carry no graduation credit.
-Course numbers from 010 to 099 are reserved for activity courses in the Department of Health, Fitness and Sport, and the Department of Theatre and Dance.

 Courses at the 100-level are introductory courses or sequences of courses, with no departmental prerequisites, that introduce basic skills, techniques, concepts, or questions of the field.